MadSci356/codechallengeOCL/README.md

 If the output is redirected to a file with something like:
 `./petsearch.py -l apex,nc -t cat > output.txt`

-Here, the prompts to the user will be redirected as well.
-So once a search finishes, terminal will be waiting for a user response for subsequent searches but won't display the prompt to enter "y/n".
-I don't know how to fix that quite yet, but will modify it I find/think of something.

-**Edit**: fixed this issue by printing the prompts to `stderr` stream. output.txt will only contain the formatted text.
+Only prompts to the user for more searches will be displayed in terminal. output.txt will have the formatted output.

 #### Other
 Runs in Python 3